IMA-WorldHealth/bhima-1.X/docs/STYLEGUIDE.md

 ```

 Use mixedCase for all variable and function declarations, except classes.
 Classes must
 be declared using CamelCase.
-Be as conscise and descriptive as possible.
+Be as concise and descriptive as possible.

 ```javascript
 // good